UESENPAI/uesenpai/README.md

 # Greetings 👋
 This is a personal Git repository.
 Thank you for visiting, but there is nothing to show you.
+Now GET THE FUCK OUT

 ## Languages
 ![Python](https://img.shields.io/badge/Python-3776AB?style=for-the-badge&logo=python&logoColor=white)